Semantics-of-Sustainability/tempo-embeddings/README.md

 The project setup is documented in [project_setup.md](project_setup.md).
 Feel free to remove this document (and/or the link to this document) if you don't need it.

+See the [design document](design.md) for more information on the design of this project.

 ## Installation

 To install tempo_embeddings from GitHub repository, do: